-That the Council develop a policy to enable it to consider waiving rates or providing rebates or concessions by application for charitable and not-for-profit residential or retail premises in accordance with the Act, where the organisation is not making a profit from those property uses.
+That the Council develop a policy to enable it to consider waiving rates or providing rebates or concessions by application for charitable and not-for-profit residential or retail premises in accordance with the Act.

 6.10 HERITAGE INCENTIVES

 That heritage rating incentives be investigated with the assistance of the Council's Heritage Advisory Committee, that are consistent with the heritage objectives of the Council, for consideration in the future.